 The company uses computer vision technology to track people and the products in real-time in the store.
 Deep learning and image recognition technics enable Standard Cognition to recognize items.
 Brandon Ogle, co-founder and an engineer said that the system is currently correct 98 percent of the time.
 You can find out more about the technology in the article written by Rachel Metz on MIT Technology review.

 Online retailer Amazon opened its beta version of the cashierless store on 5th of December in 2016 in Seattle.
 The 1800-square-foot retail store was only for employees.
 Then the store become open to public on January 22, 2018.
-As in 2020, there are 26 Amazon Go stores that are located in 4 different states: Chicago, New York, San Francisco, Seattle.
+As of 2021, there are 27 Amazon Go stores that are located in 4 different states: Chicago, New York, San Francisco, Seattle.

 Amazon also uses computer vision and deep learning algorithms like Standard Cognition.
 Amazon calls this technology “Just Walk Out” and uses approaches used in in autonomous driving vehicles.
 Amazon uses various cameras and sensors to see what customers are putting into their shopping bags.
 Customers scan a QR code when they enter the store through an app, which is connected to their Amazon.com account.
 After shopping, customers can simply leave the store.
 Amazon automatically charges the customers’ Amazon account and receipt is sent to the app.